 Following three more successful bouts, Mayweather set the boxing world abuzz by agreeing to fight eight-division champion Manny Pacquiao at the MGM Grand Garden Arena on May 2, 2015.
 Displaying his usual airtight defense in the "Fight of the Century," Mayweather held off his opponent to win a unanimous decision and retain his perfect record.

-Mayweather, who is the father of four children (two sons and two daughters), resides in Las Vegas.
+The father of four children (two sons and two daughters), Mayweather resides in Las Vegas.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!